Gender differences; critical to the success of every marriage.

-In the few years we have counselled couples, we have realized few key issues in marriage and one of the key issue noticed is gender difference.
+In the few years we have counselled couples, we have realized few key issues in marriage; gender difference being one.

 Gender difference are those things physically, socially and otherwise that differentiates a man from a woman.
 Some of these gender differences are vital to our growth but some are built by social construct that are not necessarily advantageous to a particular gender.

 Recently we watched a movie –‘on the basis of sex.’
 This movie is a true life story about a couple, who are both lawyers and how the husband went ahead in his career just because he was a man.
-Interestingly another man petitioned because he was not allowed to be a nanny; simply because he was a man.
+Interestingly his lawyer wife petitioned and help a male nanny to get justice.

 This brings us to the gender differences between husband and wife and its effect on their marriage.
-Hubby and I also struggled with gender differences; but this changed as we carefully discussed on the kind of marriage we wanted, our roles in achieving it and its effect on our beloved children.
+We also struggled with gender differences; but this changed as we carefully discussed on the kind of marriage we wanted, our roles in achieving it and its effect on our beloved children.

 The effect of gender difference is seen in our daily affairs, but it is left for us to treat each other equally and with respect no matter the sex.